 I have used paint to dye fabric before (see that project here) and really liked the look so knew that was the perfect solution to colour the muslin.

 To dye the fabric, simply add some of the paint to a bucket of room temperature water, add some table salt (to help set the colour), and drop in the fabric.
-Make sure to swirl it around to soak up the water and dye and then let it sit for a while depending on how concentrated you want the colour to be.
-Tip: I would strongly suggest doing this project outside so that you don’t have to worry about getting the dye on anything 🙂
+Make sure to swirl it around to soak up the water and paint and then let it sit for a while depending on how concentrated you want the colour to be.
+Tip: I would strongly suggest doing this project outside so that you don’t have to worry about getting the paint on anything 🙂

 As you can see, my first attempt dried waaaaay too pink.
 Like I had said, getting the right colour took a little trial and error because I was looking for a specific shade.
 You can see how vibrant the colour was though just using the paint and water… it really did a fantastic job.